-You may rely on a sump pump to help make sure that a section of your home stays dry throughout the rainy season.
+You may rely on a sump pump to help make sure that a section of your home stays dry during the rainy season.
 Some people will operate a sump pump in their basement if they routinely need to prevent water from flooding into their homes.
 Because of this, the sump pump is a very vital piece of machinery that you will depend on each year.
 You will want to make sure that it is running at full capacity.
 It will be important to routinely check on it to make sure that it is running properly.

 One of the first signs that your sump pump needs maintenance will simply be that it starts to struggle.
 You might notice that water is increasingly seeping in or rising faster than you had expected it to.
 You may have a basin that the sump pump sits in, which may be filling up to capacity levels.
-These should be major warning signs that the sump pump isn’t operating as it should.
+These are major warning signs that the sump pump isn’t operating as it should.
 Think about contacting a repair team as soon as you notice that the unit needs help.